foundriesio/docs/source/zephyr/workflow.rst

 Repo Primer
 -----------

 This section describes `Repo`_ and how the Zephyr microPlatform uses it.
-If you're unfamiliar with Repo, it may make later explanations clearer.
+If you're unfamiliar with Repo, it may make things clearer.

 A Zephyr microPlatform installation contains multiple `Git`_ repositories, which are managed by a *manifest file* in a Repo